Causes of the Armenian genocide: Invasion of Russia and Persia

 Batum, Ardahan, and Kars, had been won by Russia in the Russo-Turkish War of 1877–1878, although Russia had no desire for additional territory in Eastern Anatolia in 1914.
 Although the Russian administration did not favor Armenians, the Kars area become home to significant cross-border Dashnak activism.
 Both the Ottoman Empire and Russian Empire sent agents across the border to gather intelligence.
 Although Ottoman agents were gathering military intelligence prior to the formation of the paramilitary Special Organization, that organization quickly took over the role of fighting a cold war against the Russian Empire.
 As early as 12 September 1914, Talat explored the possibility of recruiting convicted criminals to work for the war effort, which was put into operation in November.
 Released criminals joined çetes operating in the eastern borderlands.
 More than ten thousand convicts were released to join the Special Organization and the organization also recruited many tribesmen, especially Circassians and Kurds.
 Operating independently from the regular army, the Special Organization was available for attacks against civilians.

 The same day as the German–Ottoman alliance was concluded on 2 August 1914, the CUP decided to use the Special Organization guerrilla warfare in neutral northeastern Iran and the Russian Caucasus.
 The Ottoman Empire (especially Enver, who was considered to harbor irredentist aspirations as far away as Turkestan and Afghanistan) hoped to win over Caucasian Muslims to their cause.
 A few days later, the CUP sent a delegation to a Dashnak conference, offering an autonomous Armenian region if the Dashnaks incited a pro-Ottoman revolt in Russia in the event of war.
 The Armenians refused, instead resolving that Armenians on both sides of the border should fight for the countries of which they were citizens.
 Armenian representatives in Erzurum rejected a similar offer in early 1915.
+After general Ottoman mobilization began, Armenians were declared a suspect national group.